 We have just finished our last session at “Ghuttu Inter College” at about 1:45 pm.; the event was a success with many students and instructor communications.

-Everyone was heading back to the guest house and talks were on to heading back home to Delhi as the majority of the people came from there were ideas for sight-seeing after the activity and a possible night halt.
+Everyone was heading back to the guest house and talks were on to head back home to Delhi as the majority of the PGP contributors came from.
+There were ideas for sight-seeing as well after the group activity and a possibility of night halt.

-Understanding that they will get to enjoy a full Sunday the next day at home, everyone was ready to pack and leave.
-Rainy weather and decaying sunlight meant that leaving at 2:30 pm will allow them cross mountains to reach Rishikesh before 7 pm at 147 km (Ghuttu – Ghansali -Tehri – Rishikesh).
+Understanding that most will get to enjoy a full Sunday the next day at home, everyone got ready to pack and leave.
+Rainy weather and decaying sunlight meant that leaving at 2:30 pm will allow them cross mountain range to reach Rishikesh before 7 pm around 147 km (Ghuttu – Ghansali -Tehri – Rishikesh).

 Tehri to keep or not

-Three folks including me were from Dehradun, both were my companions in the guest house.
-Me being the only one on a motorbike visit to Ghuttu from Dehradun so after conversations, it was accepted that they will board the team bus till Tehri and will stay there for the night, as after 7 pm there is no public transport to Dehradun from Tehri.
+Three folks including me were from Dehradun, both being my companions at the guest house.
+I was the only one on motorbike to Ghuttu from Dehradun so after conversations with companions, it was accepted that they will board the team bus till Tehri and will stay there for the night, as after 7 pm there is no public transport to Dehradun from Tehri.